 AAP Safe Sleep Policy Updates: Avoiding Weighted Swaddles and Blankets

-By Sumit Janu|4 - 5 mins read| June 19, 2024
+By sumit janu|4 - 5 mins read| June 19, 2024

 Ensuring the safety of infants during sleep is a top priority for parents and caregivers.
 The American Academy of Pediatrics (AAP) provides comprehensive guidelines to promote safe sleep practices and reduce the risk of Sudden Infant Death Syndrome (SIDS) and other sleep-related infant deaths.
 Recently, the AAP has updated its safe sleep policy to explicitly discourage the use of weighted swaddles and blankets.
 This article delves into these updates, explaining the reasons behind them and offering practical advice for safe infant sleep.